bakustarver/rpgmakermlinux-cicpoffs/README.md

 ## Custom path
-If you want to change the default installation location, use the following command before installation
+If you want to change the default installation directory, use the following command before installation
 ```
 echo "$HOME/somedirpath/" > "$HOME/.config/defrpgmakerlinuxpath.txt"
 ```